-We’re exceedingly proud of Dan’s achievement – and we’re confident that IVHQ provides the world’s best volunteer abroad programs – 39,000 volunteers and counting can’t be wrong.
+We’re exceedingly proud of Dan’s achievement – and we’re confident that IVHQ provides the world’s best volunteer abroad programs – over 100,000 volunteers and counting can’t be wrong.
 Here’s what we do that makes us different and why Dan has been considered a pioneering entrepreneur.

 Believe that you can make a positive difference in the world